-- At 115: Standard for engaging in community life seems to be limited to "establishing measurable goals and obtaining services in broader community." - At 118: The standard for option to access non-disability specific setting seems to dodge the whole point.
-Instead of focusing on having a choice of different options, the primary option is to be there only part time. - At 123: Recognizes current non-compliance with community engagement, no regimented schedule, and individual schedule autonomy but the proposed remediations are weak.
+Six three.
+At one hundred fifteen.
+Standard for engaging in community life seems to be limited to "establishing measurable goals and obtaining services in broader community."

+Six four.
+At one hundred eighteen.
+The standard for option to access non disability specific setting seems to dodge the whole point.
+Instead of focusing on having a choice of different options, the primary option is to be there only part time.
+Six five.
+At one hundred twenty three.
+Recognizes current non compliance with community engagement, no regimented schedule, and individual schedule autonomy but the proposed remediations are weak.

-7. Day Treatment and Training Programs
+SEVEN.
+Day Treatment and Training Programs

-- Setting Community Integration: Same problems as above, but this also acknowledges need to remove a current requirement that membership be majority people with disabilities.
+Seven one.
+Setting Community Integration.
+Same problems as above, but this also acknowledges need to remove a current requirement that membership be majority people with disabilities.
 No clear indication of "isolating effects."

-Remediation implies that bringing outsiders in as visitors could be enough to make a setting integrated, but this alone would not be sufficient to ensure comparable access to the community as compared to individuals not receiving HCBS.. - At 139: Remediation for lack of engaging in community life improperly is limited to: "include opportunities to receive information and learn about events and activities in the community in an effort to make informed decisions about the schedule of activities for the Day Treatment and Training Program." - At 145: There is mention of appropriate activities for age, cultural background, etc. - At 152: Schedule autonomy: Current state manual only requires "monthly on-site and community integrated schedule of daily activities.
+Remediation implies that bringing outsiders in as visitors could be enough to make a setting integrated, but this alone would not be sufficient to ensure comparable access to the community as compared to individuals not receiving HCBS.
+Seven two.
+At one hundred thirty nine.
+Remediation for lack of engaging in community life improperly is limited to. "include opportunities to receive information and learn about events and activities in the community in an effort to make informed decisions about the schedule of activities for the Day Treatment and Training Program."

+Seven three.
+At one hundred forty five.
+There is mention of appropriate activities for age, cultural background, et cetera.
+Seven Four.
+At one hundred fifty two.
+Schedule autonomy.
+Current state manual only requires "monthly on site and community integrated schedule of daily activities.
 The Program must document the member's direct input into the schedule and allow for reasonable choice in activity participation and offer alternative activities."
 This is not an individualized schedule and does not explain what is a reasonable choice.